-After that, the drive shaft connects the rotating flywheel with the ram and drives the ram to do upward and downward motions.
+The drive shaft connects the rotating flywheel with the ram, which drives the ram to do upward and downward motions.

 The hydraulic press brake can stop and adjust the stroke and tonnage during the bending process.

-However, different from the hydraulic press brake, the mechanical press brake must complete the whole stroke after the stroke starts.
+However, unlike the hydraulic press brake, the mechanical press brake must complete the whole stroke after the stroke starts.

-Even the stroke can pause. but it cannot be reversed.
+While the stroke can pause, it cannot be reversed.

 What Is Press Brake Punch and Die?

-Press brake dies are very important for bending sheet metal.
+Press brake dies are crucial for bending sheet metal.

-In the bending process, extrusion and friction occur between the dies and the sheet metal.
-Long-term bending will cause wear to the die.
+During the bending process, extrusion and friction occur between the dies and the sheet metal, leading to die wear over time.

-Press brake toolings can not deal with metal plates with high hardness and thickness, especially cylindrical workpieces.
+Press brake tooling is not suitable for dealing with metal plates with high hardness and thickness, especially cylindrical workpieces.

 What Are Press Brake Dies Made of？

-Therefore, when selecting the die material of the press brake, we should pay attention to the hardness, heat resistance and wear resistance of the die material.
+Therefore, when selecting press brake dies, it is important to consider the hardness, heat resistance, and wear resistance of the die material.

 The hardness, thickness, length and ductility of metal plates should be considered as well.

-Matching plate materials should be selected for the dies.
+Appropriate materials for the plate being bent should be selected for the dies.

 Generally, the bottom die is used according to the standard of 5 ~ 6T, and the length is longer than the metal plate.